 I also reconnected with Joseph Campbell’s writings and his hero’s journey (through the Bill Moyer tapes), which led me to Carl Jung.
 Their thoughts on self-actualization and the unconscious expanded my viewpoint and led me to examine my own inner landscape through archetypes, mythology, fairy tales, and collective memories.

-Now, with my digital darkroom, I continue to create transformative photomontage images and share them with others in gallery shows, publications and online.
+Now, working in my digital darkroom, I continue to create transformative photomontage images and share them with others in gallery shows, publications and online, and you.